Auties00/Cobalt/README.md

 consider using [WhatsappWeb4jRequestAnalyzer](https://github.com/Auties00/whatsappweb4j-request-analyzer), a tool I built for this exact purpose.

+> **_IMPORTANT:_** Enable "Delegate build actions to Maven" while working on this project or a NoSuchElementException will be thrown

 ### Disclaimer about async operations
 This library heavily depends on async operations using the CompletableFuture construct.
 Remember to handle them as your application will terminate without doing anything if the main thread is not executing any task.